drezxn/drezxn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Next...
+- 🔭 I’m currently working on Denver...
-This is a simple website with basic information about Next.
+This is a simple website with basic information about it.